 New Zealand Incorporated Companies

-The Companies Act 1993 does not apply generally to overseas companies, but applies only where the Act refers specifically to "an overseas company".
+The Companies Act does not apply generally to overseas companies, but only where it refers specifically to "an overseas company".
 As such, the constitution of an overseas company will usually reflect the position taken in its home jurisdiction.

 Portfolio Investment Entities